 Not to get all geeky, but the 40mm drivers “driving” the sound shouldn’t be passed over as same-old: the frequency response on paper may be 20 Hz to 20,000 Hz, but it’s how it sounds in your head that counts.
 Pretty good actually (helped along by the physical size too).
 The snug fit does mean that after an hour or three your ears will start to feel the pressure, but it’s an acceptable trade-off for getting a good seal against surface noise intruding on the audio you’re listening to.

 Now I don’t expect much classical music to make its way through the SOLUS — more likely rap, hip-hop and pop to be sure — but the results of listening to a little Mahler wasn’t bad at all.
 There was decent separation and more than adequate bass response.
 But for those who think Mahler is the name of a dog food treat, let me say that you’ll hear Kate Perry’s vocals fine (should you want to), along with that of any Internet sensation that’s been downloaded into MP3.
 The combination of full sized ear-cups make for much better listening if your smartphone or tablet is involved, especially where bass is involved.
 The “DJ” feature has other uses too –for example, ensuring you’re hearing all the sound when swiveling off an ear-cup to listen for the UPS guy who’s too darn late already.
 Or if listening to an audio book.
 Other uses abound out of the “DJ” realm as well.

-A smart design coupled with large, comfortable ear-cups make wearing the SOLUS headphones a no-brainer when the session is extended.
-0 may not buy you much these days, but they will get you the SOLUS – and probably you’ll have some cash left since retail is rarely invoked nowadays.
+Bottom line: A smart design coupled with large, comfortable ear-cups make wearing the SOLUS headphones a no-brainer when the session is extended. $100 may not buy you much these days, but they will get you the SOLUS – and probably you’ll have some cash left since retail is rarely invoked nowadays.

 - Extension cord included